 - The 180 brush works well to lather shave cream on the face or body.

 - When dipping brushes into pressed powder products, like eye shadows, do not mash the brush into the pan.
 This causes breakage of the fibers.
 It’s better for the brush and more effective to either swipe from side to side or run the brush around in a circle to gather powder.

-Try using two brushes for some of those tricky applications, like smoky eyes.
+- Try using two brushes for some of those tricky applications, like smokey eyes.
 Use one brush to pick up and apply the color and the other brush to blend.

-If after makeup application you find it necessary to throw your brushes in the bag before cleaning, be sure to store the brushes used for liquid or cream products separately from the ones used for powder products to avoid the cream dirtying other brushes.
-If using the same bag for both, try wrapping the brushes for cream products in plastic wrap or a tissue before tossing in the bag.
+- If after makeup application you find it necessary to throw your brushes in the bag before cleaning, be sure to store the brushes you used for liquid or cream products separately from the ones used for powder products, to avoid the cream dirtying the other brushes.
+And if using the same bag for both, try wrapping the brushes for cream products in plastic wrap or a tissue before tossing them in the bag.